Akhil-peram/Machine-Learning/README.md

 - Scikit-learn
 - Mostly all Ml related packages in python

-  We will learn every about eery package with code ...
+  We will learn every about every package with code ...
 Necessary